-Our leading Master Trust solution is designed to meet the specific needs of each Defined Contribution pension scheme, without reducing the scheme’s governance quality.
+Our leading SEI Master Trust solution is designed to meet the specific needs of each defined contribution pension scheme, without reducing the scheme’s governance quality.

 Effective pension scheme governance is risk-based and can help to minimise the potential for problems that may arise in the future.
 It can also increase trust amongst scheme members, which in turn can make them more engaged and likely to save.